Have you been to Philadelphia?

 Our hearts were full walking around the house of the Lord.

-I think in order to see Philadelphia properly, one needs at least 2 weeks!
+To see Philadelphia properly, one needs at least 2 weeks!

 * * * *